-214 Massachusetts Avenue, NE Washington, DC 20002 (202) 546-4400 | heritage.org the tap when countries dare go against its wishes.
-It has conducted cyber attacks against NATO member Estonia and NATO partners Georgia and Ukraine, and has conducted military exercises to simulate a nuclear strike against NATO member Poland.
+Russia has sowed anxiety and instability throughout most of the rest of Europe, as well.
+It has weaponized its natural gas exports to Europe, turning off the tap when countries dare go against its wishes.
+It has conducted cyber attacks against North Atlantic Treaty Organization (NATO) member Estonia and NATO partners Georgia and Ukraine, and has conducted military exercises to simulate a nuclear strike against NATO member Poland.